BRIDAL CHOORA, INDIAN WEDDING TRADITIONS EXPLAINED

-Have you wondered why some Indian brides are wearing a set of red and white bangles on their wedding day or seen a bride wearing beautiful red and white bangles a few days after the wedding?
+Have you wondered why some Indian brides are wearing a set of red and white bangles on their wedding day or seen a bride wearing beautiful and colorful bangles a few days after the wedding?
 As a Florida based Indian wedding photographer, I have always wondered what the significance of those beautiful bangles is on Indian bride’s arms.
 The traditional Hindu Indian wedding bangle is called a choora.

-Traditionally the bangles are red and white in color made of ivory with in lay work though present day brides often choose the two colours as per their choice or bridal dress; one of the colours has to be a tone of white.
+Traditionally the bangles are red and white in color made of ivory with in lay work though present day brides often choose the two colors as per their choice or bridal dress.
+One of the colors has to be a tone of white.
 As an Indian wedding photographer, shooting countless Hindu Indian weddings over the last 15 years, I have seen instances where there is no white tone at all.
 They are all beautiful, though!
 Some of them are made of plastic, some made of gold!
-Traditionally, brides wore 21 red and ivory bangles on each arm as per the tradition and the bride will wear it up to one year after the wedding.
+Traditionally, brides wore 21 red and ivory bangles on each arm.
+Also, in the past brides would wear the bangles up to one year after the wedding.
 It is the duty of the groom to remove them after a year.
 Can you imagine doing office work or run your business with bangles on your hand all year?
 Thankfully, traditions change over the time to adjust to current living and working conditions.
 Today brides choose to wear them for much less time.
 Traditional religious scholars recommend to wear them for a minimum time ranging from a week to 40 days.

 The deep rooted significance behind this tradition makes it is understandable as to why brides today spend a lot of time getting the right set of Bridal choora.
 The choora beautifully drapes the brides arm and completes her bridal look.
 Modern brides are setting new style trends for wedding Choora.
-There are a number of design options in the choora to choose from apart from the colour.
-The name of the bride and groom can be inscribed on the choora for the world to see, there can be customization as per your wedding theme like peacocks, lamps, florets.
-Kundan work choora adds glamour to the overall look of the bride.
-Colour options to match your wedding lehangha are also available to make your Bridal look picture perfect.
+There are a number of design options in the choora to choose from apart from the color.

 As a Miami wedding photographer, I always here for you to help if you have nay specific questions or concerns.
 Please, leave a comment or send me a message if you want to add more information.